 Guidance for Visitors

-- Valid Medical Insurance for at least £175,000 (or equivalent) which covers emergency medical treatment including aeromedical evacuation or other means to pay for treatment to cover yourself for the duration of stay is required.
+- Valid Medical Insurance of at least £175,000 (or equivalent) which covers emergency medical treatment including aeromedical evacuation or other means to pay for treatment to cover yourself for the duration of stay is required.
 You may be asked to provide proof on arrival which must be in ENGLISH.
 Paper or electronic proof of insurance is accepted.
-Please be aware though that there is no Wi-Fi available in the Arrivals Hall at St Helena Airport, so electronic proof will need to be downloaded to your device prior to boarding the flight in South Africa – there is no free Wi-Fi at St Helena Airport and only one mobile phone service provider on Island (Sure South Atlantic Ltd)
+Please be aware though that there is no Wi-Fi available in the Arrivals Hall at St Helena Airport, so electronic proof will need to be downloaded to your device prior to departure to St Helena

 - Proof of a ticket for both arrival and departure

 - Payment (cash only) for the short-term permit

-- A St Helena e-Visa if you are a national traveling from any of the countries listed (see http://www.sainthelena.gov.sh/immigration/)
+- A St Helena e-Visa if you are a national traveling from any of the countries listed (see St. Helena eVisa)

-St Helena e-Visa holders are pre-checked to ensure they are cleared for travel to St Helena and applications should be made in advance using the following link: https://evisa.sainthelena.gov.sh/
+St Helena e-Visa holders are pre-checked to ensure they are cleared for travel to St Helena and as such, applications should be made in advance of intended travel.

 Fee for Short-term Permit

 Those visitors entering St Helena on a short-term permit who are aged 12 years or over will be required to pay a fee equivalent to GBP 20.00 at the Immigration desk in Arrivals.
 Those aged under 12 years of age are exempt from payment.

 Note that there are no credit card facilities upon arrival at St Helena Airport, however payment can be made in the following currencies: